gabomartini/VM-Managing/README.md

 </p>

  4. In the Networking tab, click the "Edit network interface" icon to the right of the network interface entry.
- 5. For NIC network security group section, select Advanced and then click "Create new" under the Configure network security group drop-down list.
+ 5. For NIC network security group section, select "Advanced" and then click "Create new" under the Configure network security group drop-down list.

   <p align="center">
   <img src="https://github.com/user-attachments/assets/7b68c08e-aad1-4702-82dd-0563f03e8120">